Time is ticking, and we can’t do anything about it!

-In order to manage your time effectively by using this technique, first, you need to decide on which quadrant each of your daily tasks falls into.
-Then decide on your action plan based on its importance and urgency.
+In order to manage your time effectively with this technique, first you need to decide which quadrant your daily tasks fall into.
+Then decide on your action plan based on their importance and urgency.

 Important and Urgent – You need to do these tasks at the first opportunity.

-Important but Not Urgent – You need to schedule a time to do these tasks later.
+Important but Not Urgent – You can schedule a time to do these tasks later.

-Not Important but Urgent – You need to delegate these tasks.
-Have someone else take on the responsibility of doing them.
-They are much more of a lower priority to you.
+Not Important but Urgent – You can to these later or delegate them to someone else.
+They are at a much lower priority to you.

-Not Important and Not Urgent – You don’t need to do these tasks.
-Really!
+Not Important and Not Urgent – You can do these tasks whenever you want.